Ritikesh123/Responsive_Dashboard/README.md

 ---------------Header-----------------

 - use company logo
-- In div tag I use same element in the mentioned link
+- In div tag use same element in the mentioned link

 ----------------Dashboard-------------

 - use google fonts icons
-- impoert the link in the CSS file
+- import the link in the CSS file

 ----------------BAR CHART---------------